 Abstract.
 Atmospheric blocking is a circulation pattern that describes the presence of large-scale, persistent anticyclones, which have the potential to bring severe impacts at the surface.
 However, the dynamical behaviour of blocks is still not fully understood.
 For example, the factors that determine the persistence of blocking events are not clear.
-In this study, the relationship between blocks and smaller-scale transient anticyclonic eddies is examined, with a particular focus on the impact of transients on the persistence of a block.
+In this study, the relationship between blocks and smaller-scale transient anticyclonic eddies is examined, with a particular focus on the impact of

+- 5 transients on the persistence of a block.
 Analysis is performed in two areas: the Euro-Atlantic and North Pacific, which are locations with both high blocking frequency and potential for severe impacts.
 Geopotential height anomalies at 500 hPa are used to identify blocking events and the anticyclonic transient eddies.
 This allows for a Eulerian definition of blocking, as well as a Lagrangian perspective on the eddies.
-It is found that anticyclonic eddies experience a northward acceleration prior to entering a block, which is indicative of ridge-building ahead of a block, but could also potentially provide evidence for the previously-proposed Selective Absorption Mechanism for block maintenance.
+It is found that anticyclonic eddies experience a northward acceleration prior to entering a block, which is indicative of ridge-building ahead of a block, but could also potentially provide evidence for - 10 the previously-proposed Selective Absorption Mechanism for block maintenance.
 A general pattern is found whereby longer blocks interact with more anticyclonic transients than less persistent blocks at all times of year.
 This effect is strongest in winter and weakest in summer, which agrees with the fact that blocks are most persistent in winter and least persistent in summer.
-However, the strength of the anticyclonic eddy, measured by its maximum 500 hPa geopotential height anomaly, that interacts with a block generally has very little bearing on the persistence of a block, aside from a few cases has a more complicated relationship with block persistence.
-The strength of the anticyclonic transient eddies is a more determining factor of block persistence in the North Pacific than in the Euro-Atlantic region.
-In the North Pacific the longest blocks interact with stronger eddies than the shortest blocks in autumn, winter and spring but not in summer when the reverse is true.
-By contrast, longer Euro-Atlantic blocks only result from stronger anticyclonic eddies in autumn and winter.
-We therefore conclude that the number of anticyclonic eddies that interact with a block is most important in determining its persistence, with the strength of the eddies having a more variable effect.
+However, the strength of the anticyclonic eddy, measured by its maximum 500 hPa geopotential height anomaly, that interacts with a block generally has very little bearing on the persistence of a block, aside from a few cases.

-1 Introduction
+15 1 Introduction

 Extratropical atmospheric blocking is important due to the anomalous, and sometimes severe, weather conditions that are often observed at the surface.
-These conditions occur due to anomalously large and slow-moving high pressure systems characteristic

-1Department of Meteorology, University of Reading, Reading, United Kingdom of blocking weather patterns, which act to disrupt the climatological mid-latitude zonal flow, instead diverting it to the north and south (Rex, 1950).
+These conditions occur due to anomalously large and slow-moving high pressure systems characteristic of blocking weather patterns, which act to disrupt the climatological mid-latitude zonal flow, instead diverting it to the north and south (Rex, 1950).